Celebrity cruise ship reroutes in Bahamas to deliver food, aid after Dorian

 On Friday, the ship's kitchen staff prepared some 10,000 meals, while guests volunteered to plate and pack them.
 The ship was a hive of activity as the crew pulled double-duty.
 Even children — tasked with writing personalized cards to cheer up the victims — pitched in.

-The Celebrity Equinox, which left Fort Lauderdale, Florida, on Saturday morning to crisscross the Caribbean, was supposed to dock at the nation's capital of Nassau for the tail end of its excursion.
-But the ship was diverted Friday to Freeport on Grand Bahama Island, which was partially decimated by the storm.
+The Celebrity Equinox, which left Fort Lauderdale, Florida, on Saturday morning to crisscross the Caribbean, was supposed to dock at the Bahamas' capital of Nassau for the tail end of its excursion.
+But the ship was diverted Friday to Freeport on Grand Bahama Island, which was partially destroyed by the storm.

 "We have a little army of cooks making food and a little navy of life boats and tug boats bringing it ashore," said Rob Zeiger, a spokesman for Royal Caribbean Cruises Ltd., the parent company of Celebrity Cruises.